Frequently Asked Questions

 What are your thoughts on your school district's programs for special education students, English Language Learners (ELL), and gifted students?

-I used to be more informed about the special education aspect of our district, so admit that I need to update my learning.
-I do believe it is best to give as many supports as possible at the younger ages while students and families are learning the child’s strengths.
+Regarding special education, I believe it is best to give as many supports as possible at the younger ages while students and families are learning the child’s strengths.
 The roller coaster method of giving & taking support does not seem logical to me at the youngest ages.
 As the children age, there is a better understanding of how each can best learn and grow, so it is possible some of those supports may no longer be needed.
+Additionally, transitions for these students can be more complicated than for others, so I continue to advocate for processes and procedures that make entry to a new building go smoothly.

-Our ELL program is another area where I need to become better informed.
-In the past I've seen some innovative ways our teachers were enabling students to express themselves, so would like to learn more about the program across all grade levels.
-Our Advanced Learner Program is still new, but I would like to see whether some aspects can be expanded to other classrooms.
+I would like to see whether some aspects of our Advanced Learning Program can be expanded to other classrooms.
 I would also want to know how successful we are at ensuring students in those classes aren’t in a bubble and are also interacting with many others in their cohort.

 What are your areas of concern regarding student achievement in your district?